Barcelona complete Adama Traore loan transfer as Wolves winger links up with Xavi

 The bigger picture

-Traore is the latest new face to arrive at Camp Nou in the current window.
+Traore is the latest new face to arrive at Camp Nou in the January transfer window.

-Coach Xavi has also brought in veteran full-back Dani Alves and forward Ferran Torres, who was signed from Manchester City at the start of January.
+Xavi has also brought in veteran full-back Dani Alves, who was finally able to be registered after being confirmed as a new Barca player in November 2021, and forward Ferran Torres, who was signed from Manchester City at the start of January.

-The 26-year-old is a native of Barcelona and joined their youth set-up at the age of eight, but left in 2015 for Aston Villa after making just four appearances for the first team.
+Traore, meanwhile, is a native of Barcelona and joined their youth set-up at the age of eight, eventually leaving in 2015 for Aston Villa after making just four appearances for the first team.

 A spell with Middlesbrough followed before he joined Wolves, where he spent almost four seasons and played more than 150 games in all competitions; also catching the attention of the Spain national team, for whom he made his senior bow in 2020.